-There are five methods to fix the problem.
+We’ve put together five methods below for you to fix the Logitech wireless mouse not working properly issue.
 You may not have to try them all.
 Just work your way down at the top of the list until you find the one that works for you.

-1) Press Win+R (Windows logo key and R key) to invoke the run command.
+1) On your keyboard, press Win+R (the Windows logo key and R key) at the same time to invoke the run box.

-3) Press Tab key to go to the device list and use the arrow key to locate category Mice and other pointing devices.
+3) On your keyboard, press the Tab key to go to the device list and use the arrow key to locate category Mice and other pointing devices.
 Press Alt + right arrow keys together to expand the category (If you want to close the category, press Alt + left arrow keys.).
 You will see Logitech mouse under this category.
-If you see there is a yellow mark next to the device, there is problem with the driver.

-In this case, use arrow key to locate the Logitech mouse device, then press Shift + F10 keys to open context menu.
-Select Uninstall, then reboot the system.
-After reboot finishes, Windows will detect the mouse automatically.
+4) Use a arrow key to locate the Logitech mouse device, then press Shift + F10 keys to open the context menu.
+Select Uninstall to uninstall the driver.

 If your mouse occasionally works, you can use Driver Easy to update drivers in your computer.